utiasSTARS/ROB498-flight/instructions/guides/getting_started_setup.md

 ## Radio Setup

-As introduced above, radio setup and flight modes need more work.
-It may also take some time for you to learn how to use the Taranis Remote Control Transmitter (that will be referred to as "Taranis" in the following sections) since it provides remarkable flexibility and is more advanced than the toy-level remote controllers you find with many drones!
+Radio setup and flight modes setup require some additional steps.
+It will also take some time for you to learn how to use the Taranis Remote Control Transmitter (that will be referred to as "Taranis" in the following sections) since it provides remarkable flexibility and is more advanced than the toy-level remote controllers you find with many drones!

 Before binding the Taranis to the receiver, you need to first check the RF module firmware version on the Taranis.
 On the main screen, long press the [MENU] button, and you will enter the general setting menu for the entire Taranis.
 Short press the [PAGE] button multiple times to go to page 7, and you can check the [Modules/RX Version].

 If your internal RF module is active (by default, the original antenna), you should see the module name ISRM-M. If you see the version is ISRM version 1.1.3 FCC it will *not* work with the ARCHER R4 receiver provided to you.
 If it is 2.1.0 FCC or higher, then the receiver and transmitter are tested to work together if you follow the register/binding procedures correctly.

 #### Binding Taranis transmitter with receiver